Codecademy/docs/content/javascript/concepts/arrays/terms/toString/toString.md

 ---
-Title: ".toString()"
+Title: '.toString()'
-Description: "Returns a string with each of the array values, separated by commas.
-Does not mutate the original array."
+Description: 'Returns a string with each of the array values, separated by commas.
+Does not mutate the original array.'
 Subjects:
-  - "Web Development"
+  - 'Web Development'
-  - "Computer Science"
+  - 'Computer Science'
 Tags:
-  - "Arrays"
+  - 'Arrays'
-  - "Methods"
+  - 'Methods'
 CatalogContent:
-  - "introduction-to-javascript"
+  - 'introduction-to-javascript'
-  - "paths/front-end-engineer-career-path"
+  - 'paths/front-end-engineer-career-path'
 ---

 Returns a string with each of the array values, separated by commas.
 Does not mutate the original array.